Mira Craig: Career

 In 2000, she made headlines at "Quartfestivalen", a Norwegian music festival, when Wyclef Jean pulled her up on stage.
 American rap artist Snoop Dogg also took interest in her in 2005 at the same festival, and has since used one of her songs on his compilation Welcome to tha Chuuch: Da Album.

 On 21 January 2006 Craig won the Newcomer of The Year award at "Alarm-prisen," a Norwegian music awards show.
 The same year, readers of Norwegian publication Mann Magazine voted her "Female of the Year".

-While opening for the Fugees in 2007, and attempting to stage dive, Craig fell as there were no fans willing to catch her.
-A concert attendee with a cellphone camera soon put the whole event on popular video website YouTube.
-In this video, the thud of Craig landing on the concrete is very audible as is the grunt Craig lets out as she had her wind knocked out of her.
-She shattered her kneecap in the fall.

 In 2008, she took part in Norwegian Melodi Grand Prix as a composer.
 She had written the song "Hold On Be Strong", which was performed by Maria Haukaas Storeng.
 The song won the right to represent Norway in Belgrade, and at the Eurovision semi-final on 20 May 2008.
 It finished fourth out of 19, earning a place in the Eurovision final, which took place on 24 May.
 The song ended in fifth place in the final with 182 points, and Norway got the highest ranking of all the countries in western Europe.

 In 2012 she released the lead single from her forthcoming fourth album.
 The song "Aces High" showed a more rock-oriented direction to her music.
 The song, however, has not reached the same level of success as her previous singles.

 On 10 January 2022 it was announced that Craig would take part in Melodi Grand Prix 2022 with the song "We Still Here".